CS-DS-125/125book/source/ValuesAndVariables/UpdatingVars.rst

-A common pattern in assignment statements is an assignment statement that updates a variable, where the new value of the variable depends on the old.
+A common pattern in assignment statements is an assignment statement that updates a variable, where the new value of the variable depends on the old value of the variable.

 .. code:: python

    x = x + 1

-This is the type of statement that makes little sense in mathematics (unless x is :math:`\infty` perhaps), but remember: :ref:`assignment is not equality
+As a math equation this doesn't make a lot of sense, (unless x is :math:`\infty`, but this works in programming beause :ref:` assignment is not equality <assignment-is-not-equality>`.

-<assignment-is-not-equality>`.
-According to the :ref:`assignment statement
-syntax pattern <assignment-statement>`, this is interepreted by *first* evaluating the expression on the right, ``x + 1``, and *then* assigning that value to ``x``.
-So the statement means "get the current value of
+According to the :ref:`assignment statement syntax pattern <assignment-statement>`, the computer will *first* evaluate the expression on the right, ``x + 1``, and *then* assign that value to ``x``.

-``x``, add 1 to it, and then update ``x`` with the new value."
+So the statement means "get the current value of ``x``, add 1 to it, and then update ``x`` with the new value."

-If you try to update a variable that doesn’t exist, you get an error, because Python evaluates the right side before it assigns a value to ``x``:
+If x doesn't exist yet and has no value this staement will give you an error.
+Python will evaluate the right side and be unable to proceed.
+Try this:

 .. activecode:: updatingvars01

    x = x + 1

+What's missing?
 Before you can update a variable, you have to *initialize* it, usually with a simple assignment: